af415/SleeperRecordPredictor/ReadMe.txt

 This is a program to predict the Wins and Losses for a fantasy football league, This has been tailored to a custom league.
 Future work will be done to get the team set up and scoring info so this can be used more widely.
+[DONE July 14th 2026]

 Needed for this to work:
  - MySQL installed locally